 Welcome!
 My name is Dana Ernst and I am an assistant professor in the Department of Mathematics and Statistics at Northern Arizona University in Flagstaff, AZ.
 This blog is part of the Booles’ Rings network of academic home pages/blogs.

-Furthermore, I am passionate about mathematics education.
-In particular, I am interested in inquiry-based learning (IBL) and the Moore method for teaching mathematics.
-This educational paradigm has transformed my teaching.
+My interests also include the scholarship of teaching and learning (SoTL) with a focus on inquiry-based learning (IBL) as an approach to teaching/exploring mathematics.
 I am currently a Special Projects Coordinator for the Academy of Inquiry-Based Learning and a mentor for several new IBL practitioners.
 Moreover, I actively give talks and organize workshops on the benefits of IBL as well as the nuts and bolts of how to implement this approach in the mathematics classroom.

 Lastly, I am a husband and a father of two incredible sons.
 Oh, I enjoy drinking copious amounts of coffee, too.